David-Guzman02/threat-hunting-scenario-tor/README.md

 ---

-### 📄 User File Creation
+### User File Creation

-**🕒 May 26, 2025 – 12:54:49 AM**
+**May 26, 2025 – 12:54:49 AM**
 - User `dgsec` created a file named `tor-shopping-list.txt` on the desktop.
-- 📌 This may indicate they were collecting or organizing sensitive information.
+- This may indicate they were collecting or organizing sensitive information.

-**🕒 May 26, 2025 – 12:54:50 AM**
+**May 26, 2025 – 12:54:50 AM**
 - A `.lnk` shortcut to `tor-shopping-list.txt` was created in the AppData Recent Items folder.
-- 📁 This likely resulted from the user opening or pinning the file.
+- This likely resulted from the user opening or pinning the file.

 ---